Ysn4Irix/madina/README.md

 <summary><strong>Contributing</strong></summary>

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](../../issues/new).
+For bugs and features requests, [please create an issue](../../issues/new).

 #### Author